truenas/documentation/content/CORE/UIReference/DirectoryServices/NISScreen.md

 Click **SAVE** to save configuration settings.

-Click **REBUILD DIRECTORY SERVICE CACHE** to resync the cache if it becomes out of sync or fewer users than expected are available in the permissions editors.
+Click **REBUILD DIRECTORY SERVICE CACHE** to resync the cache if it becomes out of sync.
+Or if fewer users than expected are available in the permissions editors.

 {{< taglist tag="corenis" limit="10" >}}